 HOW DO I USE HONEY IN MY SKINCARE ROUTINE?

 You can use high quality, organic honey as a face wash, a face mask, a lip treatment, and a spot treatment.
 Of, if that's too sticky for you, you can just shop our Honey Collection!
 We use manuka honey in our Lip Repair, and can't believe how much it helps dry, chapped lips heal in just one night.

 The gap between traditional medicine and modern Western practices can feel worlds apart at times, but honey manages to exist in both spaces without burning the bridge to either side.
 Honey’s ability to aid in healing is the topic of ongoing research with scientific evidence to support the viability of certain types of medical-grade honey in treating shallow cuts and moderate burns.
 These studies are based on the medical traditions of multiple continents and cultures that have historically used honey to topically treat cuts and wounds, burns, dermatitis, eczema, and skin diseases in ways that are still practiced today.
 Further research is still required to fully understand honey’s uses and limitations, but how neat is it to see an overlap of traditional and modern medicine!

-FUN HONEY FACTS:
+FUN FACTS ABOUT HONEY